judus/argon-prophecy/readme.md

 # Argon Prophecy

 A flexible, PSR-compliant HTTP foundation — fully customizable, container-driven, and designed to stay out of your way.
-Itis  a foundation to help you build your own framework — without vendor bloat or ecosystem traps.
+It is  a foundation to help you build your own framework — without vendor bloat or ecosystem traps.

+Built on top of the [Argon](https://github.com/judus/argon) container

 *(Documentation work in progress)*